 If your Parisian fantasy involves romantic evenings in a historic hotel, awaking to the aroma of freshly baked croissants and café au lait, here’s some good news: you need not be French aristocracy to make your dreams come true.
 With more than 2,000 hotels, the City of Light gives visitors stylish options in all price ranges, and a place with historic charm is practically a given.
-In terms

 of location and price, there are more hotels on the Rive Droite (the Right Bank) offering formal luxury with premium service than on the Rive Gauche (the Left Bank), where the hotels are frequently smaller and richer in old-fashioned charm.
 The Rive Droite’s 1er, 8e, and 16e arrondissements are still the most exclusive, and the prices there reflect that.
 Some of these palatial hotels charge more than €850 a night for standard rooms, and the high-end competition is heating up.
 On both sides of the Seine, Paris is in the throes of a lodging renaissance in established and up-and-coming neighborhoods, with everything from chic new boutique hotels, like the Christian Lacroix–designed Hotel Continent, to extravagant five-star palaces.
 Major landmark luxury hotels are rising to the occasion with lavish renovations.
 In 2014, the Hôtel Plaza Athénée reopened to great fanfare after a 10-month spruce up, incorporating three new buildings.
 The Shangri-La Hotel Paris and the Hôtel Le Bristol also underwent significant refurbishments over the last few years.
 All this is good news for high rollers, especially when you factor in extraordinary new lodgings like the Paris Peninsula.